prismatic-obloquy/chattor/docs/conduct.md

 It's important that everyone involved stays

 It also doesn't permit bigotry.
-No matter how you phrase it, hatred is uncivil and has no place in Chattor's development.
+No matter how you phrase it, hatred is impolite and has no place in Chattor's development.
-If you make racist remarks, *you are being uncivil*, and you don't get to complain about other people pointing that out.
+For example, if you make racist remarks and others call you out, *you* were the rude one, not the people who called you out on it.

+On top of bigotry, Chattor's dev spaces do not tolerate spam, advertising, or otherwise using the space for your own benefit.
+Chattor's dev spaces are meant to improve Chattor, not your wallet or reputation.
+If you want to talk about something you made, make it clear you made it.
+Likewise, if you'd profit off people using or knowing about it, disclose that too.

 Finally, try to keep Chattor's dev spaces relevant to Chattor, and on their designated topic.
 This isn't a hard and fast rule, but the dev spaces are meant to be used for chatter about Chattor, and off-topic discussions can interfere with that.